New Mexico Diminished Value Claims

 New Mexico small claims court allows diminished value claims up to $10,000.

-New Mexico recognizes diminished value as part of a third party property damage claim when a vehicle is damaged due to another party’s negligence and repairs do not fully restore the vehicle’s pre loss market value.
+New Mexico recognizes diminished value as part of a third-party property damage claim whenever a vehicle is damaged through another party's negligence and repairs don't fully restore its pre-loss market value.

 The New Mexico Supreme Court held that when personal property is damaged but not destroyed, the proper measure of damages is the lesser of the reasonable cost of necessary repairs plus any remaining decrease in fair market value after repairs, or the difference between the fair market value of the property immediately before the occurrence and its fair market value immediately after the occurrence.
 When repairs do not fully restore the property to its pre loss value, the remaining diminution in value is recoverable as part of the property damage claim.